For Parents and Carers of children with Special Educational Needs

-If you think your child may have SEN please speak to their class teacher or contact Devon Ainley, our SENCO on 01603 406406.
-Alternatively, you could look on the esinet website for ‘frequently asked questions’ about the Norfolk Local Offer.
+If you think your child may have special educational needs please speak to their class teacher first, or contact Devon Ainley, our SENCO on 01603 406406.
+Alternatively, you could look on the Norfolk Local Offer website for ‘frequently asked questions’ about the SEND Local Offer.

 Our Approach to Teaching Learners with SEN

 At Sparhawk Infant and Nursery School we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we aim to be responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.